Account settings and security

 *July 17th, 2024*

-Outgoing webhooks are now available Phare platform, allowing you to connect with third-party tools or build your own integration.
+Outgoing webhooks are now available on the Phare platform, allowing you to connect with third-party tools or build your own integration.

 The webhook payload can be customized for each alert rule event that you would like to use.
 You are free to use any valid JSON structure with access to many variables to help you build the perfect payload for your use case.